 Do you have an upper age limit?

-How do I know you have received my application and supporting documents?
+How do I know that you have received my application and references?

 When will I hear if my application has been successful?